samreenraza61/Core-Genome-Based-Phylogenetic-Analysis-of-Escherichia-coli-Strains-from-Different-Regions/README.md

-# Ecoli-CoreGenome-Phylogenetics

-# 🧬 Core Genome-Based Phylogenetic Analysis of *Escherichia coli* Strains from Different Regions
+# Core Genome-Based Phylogenetic Analysis of *Escherichia coli* Strains from Different Regions

 ## 🔍 Research Question / Objective
 **"How do different strains of *Escherichia coli* (E. coli) from various geographical regions cluster based on their core genome sequences, and what does this reveal about their evolutionary relationship?"**